dipu-bd/lightnovel-crawler/README.md

 - From webnovel:  `python . webnovel 7817013305001305 1`
 - From chapter 4 to 88:  `python . webnovel 7817013305001305 4 88`

+- From readln: `python . readln tales-of-herding-gods 1 10`
+- From lnmtl: `python . lnmtl against-the-gods 1`

 ## Requirements